Razuer/chain-grep/README.md

 -   **`chainGrep.maxBaseNameLength` (number)**

-    -   Maximum length of source filename in result documents.
+    -   Maximum length of source filename in result documents filenames.
     -   Set to 0 to disable truncation.
     -   Default is 70 characters.

 -   **`chainGrep.maxChainDescriptorLength` (number)**
-    -   Maximum length of chain descriptor in result documents.
+    -   Maximum length of chain descriptor in result documents filenames.
     -   Set to 0 to disable truncation.
     -   Default is 30 characters.